Thomas-Longworth/PeakPerformance-E-Commerce/README.md

 ### Search Engine Optimisation

-During desing and development, I put focus on Search Engine Optimisation for the website.
+During design and development, I put focus on Search Engine Optimisation for the website.
 I did keyword research to identify the most relevant words that were not too high in volume.
 I included these keywords in the meta tag descriptions.
 I also placed the keywords on each of the websites pages  For images, I used descriptive file names and alt tags to improve the visibility of my website.
 I used different rel tags for the external website links as well.
+I include a sitemap.xml and robots.txt file.

 ![alt text](static/images/keyword.JPG)